 It’s important to share unbiased third-party content, but you also have the right to promote your company from time to time.
 The best content to share on social media is something people want to share and will make them remember you.

-Make sure your content calendar includes a healthy amount of self-promotion to remind customers that you’re there to provide a service (not just share great content).
+Make sure your content calendar includes a healthy (but not excessive) amount of self-promotion to remind customers that you’re there to provide a service, not just share great content.

 A good rule of thumb: Create an 80/20 split, where 80 percent of your content is helpful, interesting or entertaining, while the other 20 percent is directly related to promoting your business.
 Try to link to specific pages on your website (like a signup or landing page) whenever you can.

 Even as you begin to feel more confident in your search-and-share abilities, it is important to remain wary of a few potential risks:

 - Think twice before sharing links from competitors.
 You might find a perfect blog post, but you don’t want to unintentionally send customers to the website of a competitor offering similar products or services.

 Each social network gives you a new way to connect with customers and prospects, so take advantage of what they have to offer.
 Choose content that lifts you above the noise and helps strengthen your relationships, not fluff.

 Finding the best content to share on social media is just one part of having a social media strategy.
 If you don’t have the time to dedicate yourself to your online marketing strategy, we’re always here to help!